MSc Industrial Management

-- Creating a common knowledge base among all students at the start of the program.
+- Creating a common knowledge base among all students at the start of the programme.
 This part is based on materials and content from the KTH Sustainability Office.

-- Integrating sustainable development in mandatory courses to equip students with knowledge about and expertise in sustainable development close to the application area of each subject area (for example supply chain strategy).
+- Integrating sustainable development in mandatory courses to equip you with knowledge about and expertise in sustainable development close to the application area of each subject area (for example, supply chain strategy).

-- Applying a strong focus on sustainable development in the programme’s integrative courses, projects, and degree project.
-Making sustainable development a mandatory part of research conducted by students at master-level represents the program’s core strategy in going beyond “studies about sustainable development” towards “studies in sustainable development”.
+- Applying a solid focus on sustainable development in the programme's integrative courses, projects, and degree project.
+Making sustainable development a mandatory part of research conducted by students at master-level represents the programme's core strategy in going beyond "studies about sustainable development" towards "studies in sustainable development".

 Faculty and research

-The department of Industrial Economics and Management coordinates the Industrial Management master’s programme and contributes with all mandatory courses.
-Through these courses you will meet with professors from all three research units at the department, which are:
+The department of Industrial Economics and Management coordinates the Industrial Management master's programme and contributes to all mandatory courses.
+Through these courses, you will meet with professors from all three research units at the department, which are:

 - Accounting, Finance & Changes (AFC)

-The programme curriculum offers integration of research conducted at the department in most courses.
-On an overall level, research at the department fall within four themes:
+The programme curriculum integrates research conducted at the department in most courses.
+On an overall level, research at the department falls within four themes: